Ezward/Esp32CameraRover2/docs/web_client.md

 The next time you upload the rover application to the ESP32, the header files will be compiled into the rover application and uploaded with the rest of the rover code.
 The are then served from memory (see src/main.c, )

 ### Debugging the Web Application
-TODO: describe local web server and index_unbundled.html

-The web application is pure html, css and JavaScript, so the developer tools built into your browser (Firefox and Chrome) will do an excellent job of helping you to check you changes and debug the application.
+The web application is pure html, css and JavaScript, so the developer tools built into your browser (Firefox and Chrome) will do an excellent job of helping you to check your changes and debug the application.

 This can be done by simply opening the web ui served by the rover and then opening the browser developer tools.
 However, in some cases it can be useful to debug the web application locally rather than having to upload it to the rover and start the rover.
 For instance if you are only modifying css.

 We can serve the web application using a web server on the machine running your IDE.
 It uses a version of the html, `index_unbundled.html`, that loads each JavaScript and css file individually, so you don't have to run the bundling steps to see your changes.
-In this case the web application does not actually communicate to the rover, but it does allow you to make changes to the web application and quickly check them.
+In this case the web application does not actually communicate to the rover, but it does allow you to make visual changes to the web application and quickly check them.

 If you have installed nodejs as described in [Software Setup](./software_setup.md#client-toolchain) then you have installed a web server that can be used locally.